2016 Aktobe shootings: Responsibility

 The perpetrators of the shootings have been described by the police press service as "followers of radical, non-traditional religious movements", a term that usually refers to Islamic extremists in Kazakhstan.

 On 10 June, Kazakhstan's president Nursultan Nazarbayev told his Security Council the attackers were Salafists and probably included Islamic State militants who had returned to Kazakhstan from Syria.

 Reactions

 Nazarbayev declared 9 June a national day of mourning.
 He also noted that the attacks occurred on the eve of Ramadan and claimed that they were ordered from abroad.
 He also suggested that the attacks were an attempt to start a "colour revolution" in Kazakhstan.
 Nazarbayev also called for harsher criminal penalties on Kazakhs who joined militant groups, tighter security at gun shops and military installations and for stricter migration control.

 Some observers have seen the attacks as evidence of rising tensions between different political groups.
-Others have stated the attack shows a weakening in president Nazarbayev's control of the country.
+Others stated the attacks showed a weakening in president Nazarbayev's control of the country.